 This means when you show up as an organization online, your brushed aside.
 Unofficial channels trump official channels – more often than not.

 But illicit Facebook accounts can be shut down.
-If well-meaning accounts, if accounts set up under the right pretexts, can be shut down if someone reports it, or Facebook gets an ant in their shoe.
+This includes well-meaning accounts and accounts set up under the right pretexts.
+They can be shut down if someone reports them, or Facebook gets an ant in their shoe.
 And what happens when the account gets closed, and you lose access to that community?
 You create another one?
-Build more confusion, more secrecy?
+Build more confusion?
+More secrecy?
 How will you connect with the people you serve?

 How do we create warm and human Facebook Pages and Groups for organizations, departments, and programs to create meaningful connections with their people?

-How do we get people to warm up to the idea of boundaries in personal and professional?
-To know that they need to contact the official channel to learn more instead of dropping into someone’s DM’s who works there.
+How do we get people to warm up to the idea of personal and professional boundaries?
+To know that they need to contact the official channel to learn more instead of dropping into someone’s DMs who works there.